makanakoeln/check_mk/README.md

-# projects
+# Check_mk scripts
-Contains own scripts, especially for check_mk

-Full mkp files in var/check_mk/packages
+- Full mkp files in var/check_mk/packages \

-Single files can be found in the local directory
+- Single files can be found in the local directory \

-most mkp also on https://mathias-kettner.de/check_mk_exchange.php
+- Most mkp files also on https://mathias-kettner.de/check_mk_exchange.php \

-Feel free to report issues or requests
+** Feel free to report issues or requests **